 Thank you for your interest in applying for the St. David’s Neal Kocurek Scholarship.
-The scholarship portal is now closed, Please check back in October for an update on the next application cycle.
+The scholarship portal is now closed.

-If you have any questions, email email@example.com.
-Please allow up to 72 business hours for a response.
+If you have any questions, please email email@example.com.
+Please allow up to 72 hours for a response.

 Dr. W. Neal Kocurek (1936-2004), possessed a special gift of bringing people together to achieve progress in areas such as health care, education, transportation, water, social equity, and regional stewardship.

 Dr. Kocurek graduated from Austin High School as salutatorian and earned B.S., M.S., and Ph.D. degrees in electrical engineering from The University of Texas at Austin.
 He retired in 1998 as Executive Vice President of Radian Corporation.